-For those wanting more in-depth skills the Diploma, Advanced Diploma or IMTTA Masters in holistic Counselling course maybe a better option.
+For those wanting more in-depth skills, the Diploma or IMTTA Masters of holistic Counselling course may be a better option.

 There are twelve months of free practitioner support available upon graduation from the IMTTA certificate level course regardless of which college the student graduates from.
 If necessary a Practitioner may book a ‘debriefing’ call with a qualified peer, during the first free year and this period of Practitioner Support may be extended beyond the first year with a Level 2 or Level 3 subscription to IMTTA Practitioner Registration and Support Service.

 There is no law in Australia that requires a person who provides counselling service to have either qualifications or experience.

 Having no qualifications and no affiliation to any recognized industry body or association can make getting insurance very difficult, if not impossible.